 The katana can be used with one or two hands.
 It seems to have a hexagonal cross-section for most of its length.
 Here, Utena has miraculously cut through it.
 The red lines on the arena are spraying out like the sword’s blood.

-Saionji has a power style of sword fighting: He uses a sturdy sword and makes strong heavy strokes.
+Saionji has a power style of sword fighting, which Nick tells me is native to kendou.
+He uses a sturdy sword and makes strong heavy strokes.
 He uses it to force Utena back, but it doesn’t seem suitable for cutting roses.
 It seems to me that it would take a lot of skill and training to make accurate cuts with a heavy sword—Saionji and Touga are noted for their skill.
 On the other hand, Utena’s light sword seems poor for parrying the heavy strokes.
-Utena needs a lot of physical strength.
+Utena needs a lot of physical strength—which she has, since she is Hercules.

 Miki’s fencing sword has two edges and a very light blade.
 Based on Wikipedia descriptions, it doesn’t seem to match any regulation fencing sword; maybe it is specialized for the arena.
 The guard seems good for fencing, but it looks like it would not offer much protection against a heavy blade.
 His fighting style includes a trained stance and a lot of quick thrusts.
 I think he’s fighting as if fencing with an épée, where only a hit with the tip scores.
 As Juri says, his sword is not for combat.
 The round guard is female; Miki’s desire is for Anthy.
 But note the small straight extenders.
-They may refer to his attraction to Utena.
+They could refer to his attraction to Utena.
+Or they could refer to Kozue’s desires, since he and Kozue become one as Hermaphroditus.

 The guard of Juri’s rapier is smoothly curved and metaphorically female—her desire is for Shiori.
 It is curved forward, which seems like it offers less protection to the hand but more leverage for Juri’s signature disarming move.
 Juri uses the guard in disarming Utena in episode 7.
 The blade looks very like the blade of the sword of Dios, except that it is reddish rather than bluish.
 The hilt seems to have a variable length.
 Sometimes it is one-handed, sometimes two-handed.

-Nanami’s sword is a scimitar, and her dagger is curved too.
-Wikipedia tells me that “scimitar” is a European word for a wide range of curved swords used “um, somewhere off to the east.”
+Nanami’s sword is a scimitar, and her dagger is curved; the blades are metaphorically female.
+Wikipedia tells me that “scimitar” is a European word for a wide range of curved swords used “um, off to the east.”
 Sword and knife are decorated with a three-point motif.
 Nanami’s motivation to duel is jealousy over Anthy, which feeds a desire for revenge.
-The curved guard points to her secret, unnoticed desire for Anthy.
-It took me a long time to understand that.
-The knife has a straight guard, for her lesser love of Touga.
+The curved guard points to her unnoticed desire for Anthy.
+It is S-shaped, which must stand for Class S. The knife has a straight guard, for her lesser love of Touga.

 A curved blade is heavier than a straight blade for a given reach, or equivalently has a shorter reach for a given weight.
 But it is easier to use for inflicting slashing injuries.
 I think Nanami uses a scimitar because she wants to cut her opponents.
 She tries to cut Utena in episode 10.